4 Minute Buttercream Frosting

 You can store this buttercream in an airtight container or a bowl covered tightly with cling film or saran wrap, or even in a ziplock bag.
 It will be fine for 2-3 days at room temperature, for a week in the fridge, or for a month in the freezer.
 If you freeze it, take it out about 3 hours before you use it so that it comes to room temperature.
 Refrigerated buttercream will take about an hour to come to room temperature.
 You’ll need to stir the buttercream a few times to get rid of any air bubbles and if there are still any cold, hard chunks of buttercream, cover the bowl again and leave it for another hour.

 If you have more questions about buttercream, I answer the 25 most commonly asked questions about buttercream here.
-I also have an in depth tutorial on how to get perfectly smooth frosting with sharp edges that you might find useful.
+To learn all about how to make, troubleshoot, colour, store, and use buttercream, check out my Basics of Buttercream online course.